anandbosedev/android-ci-demo/ReadMe.md

 ## Instrumented tests with Gradle managed devices

-Gradle makes us easier to quickly spin up an emulated device with the required specifications.
-In the `app/build.gradle.kts`, we provide the specification of our medium sized phone:
+Gradle makes us easier to quickly spin up emulated devices with the required specifications.
+In the `app/build.gradle.kts`, we provide the specification of a medium sized phone and tablet.
+Also we create a device group with both devices included:

 ```kotlin
 testOptions {